Hoshaiah/demo-commit/cs-facts.md

 - **2025-12-12:** Floating-point can't represent 0.1 exactly, which is why 0.1 + 0.2 != 0.3 in most languages.
 - **2025-12-12:** A SHA-256 hash is 256 bits — 64 hexadecimal characters — regardless of input size.
 - **2025-12-13:** The halting problem is undecidable: no general algorithm can tell if any program will stop.
+- **2025-12-13:** A balanced binary tree keeps height ~log n, which is what keeps its operations fast.